Free Gifts With Purchase

 When it comes to spray sunscreen, airplane carry-on rules apply.
 Mixing up your TSA-approved, travel-size sunscreen spray with your larger bottles could cause major delays at the airport.
 Here are some tips for packing efficiently:

-• Take a Backup: Ultimately, the TSA agent you’re dealing with has the final say on what you can take on the plane.
+• Pack a backup: Ultimately, the TSA agent you’re dealing with has the final say on what you can take on the plane.
 Pack some sunscreen wipes or make sure you’ve got spare lotion in your checked luggage, just in case they decide to confiscate your travel-size sun spray.

-COOLA has a handy travel sunscreen section to help you pick sunscreen formats that are already TSA-approved.
+COOLA has a handy travel sunscreen section to help you pick sunscreen formats that are already TSA-approved, including curated sets like the 3-Piece Classic Suncare Travel Set and the Suncare Travel Essentials Set, designed with travel-size favorites that fit easily in your carry-on.

 Tips for Packing Sunscreen in Checked Luggage